antronerds/r2-tutorials/docs/Correlating_Genes.md

 Another view is the mapping of these genes on all chromosomes.
 Click on the 'Chromosome Map' menu item again right menu Figure 2.
-In Figure 13 this mapping is depicted in an overview.
+In Figure 13.
+The overrepresentation of genes that correlate with MYCN expression with respect to all genes present on (an arm of) a chromosome is calculated.
+Figure 14 this mapping is depicted in an overview.
 Sometimes, eyeballing already suggests that some regions seem to be affected.
-R2 provides a table where the statistics behind this analysis are given: Figure 14.
-The overrepresentation of genes that correlate with MYCN expression with respect to all genes present on (an arm of) a chromosome is calculated.
-You can also explore the results in the interactive R2 genome browser, where you can zoom into the results and locate individual genes.
+R2 provides a table where the statistics behind this analysis are given: You can also explore the results in the interactive R2 genome browser, where you can zoom into the results and locate individual genes.
 To enter this mode, just press the 'View in R2 genomebrowser' button.